jtmoon79/super-speedy-syslog-searcher/README.md

 and merge varying log messages from varying log files, sorted by datetime.
 Datetime filters may be passed to narrow the search to a datetime range.

-`s4` can read standardized log file formats like RFC 3164 logs ("syslog"), Red Hat Audit logs, and can read non-standardized ad-hoc log file formats, including multi-line log messages.
+`s4` can read standardized log message formats like RFC 3164 and RFC 5424 ("syslog"),
+Red Hat Audit logs, and can read many non-standardized ad-hoc log message formats, including multi-line log messages.
 It also parses binary accounting records acct, lastlog, and utmp (`acct`, `pacct`, `lastlog`, `utmp`, `utmpx`, `wtmp`), systemd journal logs (`.journal`), and Microsoft Event Logs (`.evtx`).